-If mounting the optional remote unit, select a location that is both safe and convenient for the machine operator.
+Select a location for mounting the remote unit.
+The remote unit should be mounted in a location that is both safe and convenient for the machine operator.
 Typically, it is mounted in close proximity to the machine controls.
-It is important to keep the remote unit within twelve (12) feet of the main control enclosure and away from exposure to any fluids.
+It is important to keep the remote unit within fifty (50) feet of the main control enclosure and away from exposure to any fluids.

 It is recommended that shielded cable be used for the remote unit wiring and that the conduit be run six (6) inches from all other parallel conduit runs.
 The remote unit wiring must include a ground wire that is connected to the chassis of the remote control and to the chassis of the main enclosure.
-The length of cable that is used should not exceed twelve (12) feet.
-It is recommended to use 14-conductor #24 AWG shielded cable for connecting the remote unit.
+The length of cable that is used should not exceed fifty (50) feet.
+It is recommended to use 14 conductor #22 AWG shielded cable for connecting the remote unit.